mikad74/etchASketch/README.md

-odin project challenge tomake an etch-a-sketch webapp
+odin project challenge to make an etch-a-sketch webapp